Waiwera Hot Springs

-Waiwera Hot Pools is a hot springs system located in the small coastal village of Waiwera, just north of Auckland, New Zealand.
+Waiwera Hot Springs is a hot springs system located in the small coastal village of Waiwera, just north of Auckland, New Zealand.
 They were known to the Māori people for centuries before being developed.
 In the 1960s and 70s overproduction and overpumping of the geothermal aquifer led to significant loss of pressure and desiccation of the springs in the late 1970.
 A decade later the thermal springs began to recover, although the system has not returned to the former artesian conditions.